yak1ex/filtered/README.md

 - `on`

-Specify a target module. `on` keyword can be ommited.
+Mandatory.
+Specify a target module. `on` keyword can be ommited if this is the last option.

+- `use_ppi`

+If true, [PPI](http://search.cpan.org/perldoc?PPI) is used for replacement by `as`.
+If PPI is available, defaults to true.
+Otherwise false.

 # CAVEATS